Heart / High Blood Pressure Medications with Alcohol

-In one study, Breslow and colleagues reported that out of roughly 17,000 drinkers, cardiovascular medications were the drug class with the highest percentage of possible alcohol interactions (24%).
+In one study, Breslow and colleagues reported that out of roughly 17,000 drinkers, heart medications were the drug class with the highest percentage of possible alcohol interactions, at about 24 percent.
 Alcohol and blood pressure medication interactions comprised a large percentage of this group.

 Some drug classes that can be affected by alcohol include: